ansible-collections/ibm_zos_core/docs/source/modules/zos_script.rst

 .. note::
    When executing local scripts, temporary storage will be used on the remote z/OS system.
 The size of the temporary storage will correspond to the size of the file being copied.

    Execution permissions for the group assigned to the script will be added to remote scripts.
-The original permissions for the script will be restored by the module before the task ends.
+The original permissions for remote scripts will be restored by the module before the task ends.

+   The module will only add execution permissions for the file owner.

    If executing REXX scripts, make sure to include a newline character on each line of the file.
 Otherwise, the interpreter may fail and return error ``BPXW0003I``.